Extended Producer Responsibility (EPR) for Packaging

 Are EPR policies in place in Maryland?

-The producer responsibility concept is not new in Maryland (e.g., Maryland has a paint stewardship program), but the Maryland General Assembly is considering several new types of producer responsibility policies during the 2025 legislative session.
+The producer responsibility concept is not new in Maryland (e.g., Maryland has a paint stewardship program), but the Maryland General Assembly considered several new types of producer responsibility policies during the 2025 legislative session.
 Two of these policies address beverage containers and other types of packaging that can contribute to trash and litter when they are mismanaged:

 EPR for packaging and bottle bills can complement each other and work hand-in-hand to increase recycling rates and collection of recyclable materials generated both at home and on-the-go.